Blog

 A glass of sparkling water with mint on a bedside table in soft natural light, refreshing and soothing

-Many women prepare for the incision, the spinal, and the recovery room.
+Many moms prepare for the incision, the spinal, and the recovery room.
 Far fewer are told that they may suddenly feel nauseated, shaky, cold, or sweaty during a C-section.

 When it happens without warning, it can feel frightening.
 When you expect it, it is usually much easier to tolerate.